| Safe Haskell | None |

 $ ./work How<Enter> Worker #1: Processed "How" many<Enter> roads<Enter> Worker #2: Processed "many" Worker #3: Processed "roads" must<Enter> a<Enter> man<Enter> Worker #1: Processed "must" Worker #2: Processed "a" Worker #3: Processed "man" walk<Enter> $

-to similarly terminate when the Input
+spawn tells the Output to similarly terminate when the Input is

 garbage collected, preventing the user from submitting new values.

-when the Output
+a False when the Output terminates:

-a -> a ->STM
+send::Outputa -> a ->STMBool

-will blocks if the mailbox is full, since if the Input
+Otherwise, send will blocks if the mailbox is full, since if the Input

 has not been garbage collected then somebody could still consume a value